cooking.com.au cooking.com.au cooking.com.au cooking.com.au cooking.com.au

 Carrot Health Benefits

-Carrots are nutritional heroes, they store a goldmine of nutrients.
+Carrots are nutritional heroes; they store a goldmine of nutrients.
 Few other vegetables or fruit contain as much carotene as carrots, which the body converts to vitamin A. This is a truly versatile vegetable and an excellent source of vitamins B and C as well as calcium pectate, an extraordinary pectin fibre that has been found to have cholesterol-lowering properties.
-The high level of beta-carotene is very important and gives carrots their distinctive orange colour.

 • BONE STRENGTHENER